Sally332/MM-KPNN-Neural-Network/README.md

 Each release of this repository is archived and citable via Zenodo DOI.

-> Yepes, S. *et al.* “MM-KPNN: Interpretable Multimodal Neural Networks for Single-Cell Integration.”
+> Yepes, S. “MM-KPNN: Interpretable Multimodal Neural Networks for Single-Cell Integration.”
 GitHub Repository, 2025.
 > DOI: [10.5281/zenodo.17194732](https://doi.org/10.5281/zenodo.17194732)